The street never sleeps, and neither should your shopfront. Shoppers tune out stale scenes fast.

 Keeping the promise alive

 I set a weekly checklist.
-We wipe prints, tighten props, check lights, and swap any cardboard parts that sag.
+We wipe prints, tighten props, check lights, and swap any cardboard parts4 that sag.
 A display costs money; neglect wastes that money twice—first in lost impact, then in repair.
 Clean surfaces signal respect.
 For our wholesale buyers, I guarantee that every cardboard unit survives the season if maintained.

 Table: Maintenance Tasks